mlcommons/ck/README.md

  > ck.access('load kernel default')

-You can also easily connect various external CK repositories shared via GITHUB (see CK wiki for more details) to build collaborative R&D scenarios:
+You can also easily clone or pull various external CK repositories shared via GITHUB (see CK wiki for more details) to build collaborative R&D scenarios:

- > ck add repo:ck-env --shared --quiet
+ > ck pull repo:ck-env

- > ck add repo:ck-web --shared --quiet
+ > ck pull repo:ck-web

+ > ck pull repo:ck-auto-tuning

+You can update the whole framework and all shared repos as following:

+ > ck pull all

 Collaborative R&D usage scenarios:
 ==================================